Marine protected areas of South Africa: Extent

-Coastal MPAs in the continental EEZ range in size from the Rocherpan Marine Protected Area on the Western Cape coast with 3 km of shoreline and extending 500 m seawards, to the iSimangaliso MPA in northern KwaZulu-Natal with 177 km of coastline some of which extends up to 107 km seawards.
-The offshore MPAs also vary considerably in size: Benguela Muds MPA is only 95 km^{2}, while the two seamount MPAs are both more than 7500 km^{2}.
+Coastal MPAs in the continental EEZ range in size from the Rocherpan Marine Protected Area on the Western Cape coast with 3 km of shoreline and extending 500 m seaward, to the iSimangaliso MPA in northern KwaZulu-Natal with 177 km of coastline some of which extends up to 107 km seaward.
+The offshore MPAs also vary considerably in size: Benguela Muds MPA is only 95 km2, while the two seamount MPAs are both more than 7,500 km2.

-The coastal MPAs protect about 34% of the continental shoreline, of which about 12% is classified as restricted zone, based on a coastline length of 3113 km (the coastline length was previously estimated at 3656 km).
-5.4 percent of the continental EEZ is protected, of which about 3% is restricted zone.
-The Prince Edward Islands MPA is the largest, with 181247 km^{2} which is 38.17 percent of the archipelago's EEZ.
+The coastal MPAs protect about 34% of the continental shoreline, of which about 12% is classified as restricted zone, based on a coastline length of 3,113 km (the coastline length was previously estimated at 3,656 km).
+5.4% of the continental EEZ is protected, of which about 3% is restricted zone.
+The Prince Edward Islands MPA is the largest, with 181,247 km2, which is 38.17% of the archipelago's EEZ.

 Distribution

 Coastal MPAs are distributed along the coastline from the Namaqua National Park Marine Protected Area on the west coast, to the iSimangaliso MPA on the east coast, which extends up to the South African – Mozambique border.
 The continental offshore MPAs are distributed through the EEZ from the border of Namibia to near Durban, on the east coast, to provide best coverage of the variety of habitats and ecosystems.
-Protea Banks MPA is closest to the mainland shore with depths starting at about 30 m, while parts of the Agulhas Front MPA and Southwest Indian Ocean and Atlantic Seamount MPAs are near the outer edge of the EEZ, and include abyssal benthic habitats more than 4000 m deep.
+Protea Banks MPA is closest to the mainland shore with depths starting at about 30 m, while parts of the Agulhas Front MPA and Southwest Indian Ocean and Atlantic Seamount MPAs are near the outer edge of the EEZ, and include abyssal benthic habitats more than 4,000 m deep.

 The MPAs provide habitat protection for beaches, rocky shores, coastal and open ocean islands, lagoons, pans, estuaries and offshore shoals.